-SAS transported about 30 million passengers, including charter passengers, in 2016/2017.
-Revenue totaled approximately SEK 43 billion.
+SAS transported more than 30 million passengers, including charter passengers, in 2017/2018.
+Revenue totaled approximately SEK 45 billion.

 SAS is Scandinavia’s leading airline and has an attractive offering to frequent Travelers.
-SAS offered 817 daily flights in 2016/2017 to 123 destinations in Europe, the US and Asia.
+SAS offered more than 800 daily flights in 2017/2018 to 125 destinations in Europe, the US and Asia.
 In addition, SAS offers an extended network through its partners and Star Alliance.

 A key component of the current strategy is to offer the best product to meet the entire travel needs of frequent travelers in Scandinavia.
 To be able to compete effectively in the growing leisure market, SAS has expanded its network with a significantly increased number of leisure destinations.
 This has been made possible through new, enhanced operating conditions in terms of costs and flexibility.